sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 Texting/typing can be difficult for older users, so voice commands can be integrated to do basic functionality on the app.

-### Feature 7: Video & Audio Calls - Location Based
+### Feature 7: Chatbot trained over privacy settings

+Navigating the privacy settings can be confusing, but a chatbot that can easily help answer users' questions and guide them through the process of setting it up can facilitate the process.

-### Feature 8: Chatbots to summarize information on privacy
+### Feature 8: AI Powered Summary of Privacy & Consent Information

+Reading through consent forms and privacy policies can be lengthy, but having an AI powered summary can reduce the legal jargon and make it more readable for elderly users.

-### Feature 9: Leaderboard on how champion privacy or streaks if they keep updated
+### Feature 9: Privacy Habit Notifications

+Sometimes remembering to check one's privacy settings as policies change is hard to remember, and thus an automated notification system to reminder users to do so can help recall.

-### Feature 10: Memory Lane/ Old Videos Nostalgia - random selection from camerea roll
+### Feature 10: Memory Lane/ Old Videos Nostalgia - Random Selection from Camera Roll

+Once a month, a random photo and/or video will be selected from a person's camera roll and be posted on their personal activity feedback to allow nostalgic reflection.

-### Feature 11: Encrypted friend addition -- only through qr code, or a password
+### Feature 11: Encrypted Friend Addition

+Users can only add and find friends through a specially generated code/password/QR code.
+This prevents elder users from getting friend requests from random users who may be phishers.

-### Feature 12: Family approved changes to privacy settings (e.g. can't send money or not)
+### Feature 12: Family approved changes to privacy settings

+Parental controls can be applied to privacy and interaction settings.
+For example, family members of a more elder user can be authorized to restrict the user from sending cash/payments over the application.

 ### Feature 13: Locked messages

 ### Feature 14: Medication reminders inbuilt - gamification

 ### Feature 15:

+### Feature 16:

+### Feature 17:

+### Feature 18:

+### Feature 19:

+### Feature 20:

 ## VSD Analysis